There are three student membership categories as follows:

 - Individuals are encouraged to have a physical examination and obtain adequate health and accident insurance prior to participation in any recreational and fitness activities.

 ► Purchasing a Membership

 - HWC membership(s) must be purchased online through WolfWeb.

-- Payment for memberships are be made on-line through WolfWeb or at the cashiers window in the Administration Building after purchasing the membership through WolfWeb.
+- Payment for memberships is be made on-line through WolfWeb or at the cashier’s window in the Administration Building after purchasing the membership through WolfWeb.